How to Prepare for IIT JAM Mathematics 2026: Books & Question Papers

 • Candidates found that the one-mark questions were the easiest.

-Given below are some memory-based questions from the past year IIT JAM Mathematics paper to help candidates get an idea of what to expect in future attempts.
+Given below are some questions from the past year IIT JAM Mathematics paper to help candidates get an idea of what to expect in future attempts.

 1. Let G be a group of order 39 such that it has exactly one subgroup of order 3 and exactly one subgroup of order 13.
 Then, which one of the following statements is TRUE?